explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_robot/kuka_LBR_iiwa14.rst.txt

 The basic application calculates the Forward Kinematics, Jacobian Matrix, and Mass matrix of the robot and prints the calculational effort.

+To get started with FRI (C++), we provide a "basic application."
 The source file includes an iir-filter, with coefficients determined via `winfilter`_.
 The filter is needed to activate the robot's build-in friction compensation.
 Before sending the torques, we add a simple mean filter to smooth out the torque signals.

 .. _`winfilter`: http://www.winfilter.20m.com/